nomath4u/head_unit/README.md

 * You will want an amplifier for this to be in normal volume range.
 There is a preamplifier on the bluetooth part but without an amplifier you won't be able to hear it when at highway speeds.

+## Useful setup tips
+Update to version 1.16 first.
+Many settings don't work as expected without doing that Use the added uart_via_arduino code in order to relay commands through an arduino to the RN-52.
+Make sure your arduino is @ 3.3V.

+Commands I liked
+S%,86 // Enableds reconnect on power-on, discoverable on startup, and disables system tones SN,<name_here> //Name your device.
+SS,0F //Turn up the internal amplifier to the max (may want to use something different depending on your amp